benbogart/King-County-Housing-Price/README.md

 All of the potential categorical values except `zipcode` and `floors` appear to have a linear relationship with price.
 Because of that we can treat them as continuous for now.

-zipcodes are probably not being used correctly here which we will need to address soon.
+zipcodes are probably not being used correctly here which we will address later.

 ## Check for Outliers (DBSCAN)

 `sqft_living` seems to have some prominent outliers.
 We will use the DBSCAN clustering model to identify the outliers with respect to `sqft_living` and `price`.
 The values need to be standardized so they are on the same scale, then run through DBSCAN.
 DBSCAN groups values together by proximity.
-Values that do not meet the grouping and distance criteria are marked as outliers with a -1.
+Values that do not meet the grouping and distance criteria are marked as outliers with a value of -1.
 I choose eps by experimentation.

 ![outliers1](images/outliers1.png)